In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 Ten years later, the mileage reached 3,104, with 1879 being the greatest railroad year in the state’s history.
 The Kansas Monthly for November of that year gives the following lines, either finished or almost finished, that were built during the year: Kansas Pacific branches from Salina to Lindsborg, Junction City to Concordia, and from Minneapolis to Beloit; Atchison, Topeka & Santa Fe Railroad branches from Emporia to Eureka, Florence to McPherson, and Wichita to Arkansas City; the Union Pacific extended the main line to Kirwin, Phillips County; and built branches to Osborne City and Jewell Center, and a line from Concordia to Scandia; the Kansas City, Fort Scott & Gulf extended its line from Baxter Springs to Joplin, Missouri, via Empire City; the Kansas City, Lawrence & Southern constructed its line from Independence to Winfield; the St. Louis and San Francisco Railroad extended its line from Wichita via Cherryvale and Fredonia; the road from Holden, Missouri, to Paola was extended beyond Garnett; and a line was built from Osawatomie to Ottawa; the Lawrence & Southwestern was engaged in running a line from Lawrence to Carbondale; a narrow gauge road was built from Parsons to Weir City, and surveys were under way for other roads.
 Altogether, 498 miles of track were laid in Kansas during the year, giving the state the first place in railroad construction, with Minnesota standing second with 349 miles.
 Another piece of railroad not included in the magazine article quoted was the completion of the Central Branch to Cawker City.

-The Interstate Commerce Commission, in its statistical report for the fiscal year ending on June 30, 1909, gives the railroad mileage for Kansas as 8,947.09 miles.
-In its biennial report for 1909-10, the state railroad commission reported 11,272 miles, which included both main lines and sidetracks.
+The Interstate Commerce Commission, in its statistical report for the fiscal year ending on June 30, gives the railroad mileage for Kansas as 8,947.09 miles.
+In its biennial report for 1909-10, the state railroad commission reported 11,272 miles, including main lines and sidetracks.
 Of the mileage reported by the Interstate Commerce Commission, the four great systems — the Atchison, Topeka & Santa Fe Railroad, the Union Pacific, the Chicago and Rock Island & Pacific, and the Missouri Pacific — operated 7,370 miles, leaving less than 2,000 miles of mainline operated by the smaller railway companies.
 The Chicago, Burlington & Quincy system had 260 miles within the state; the Missouri, Kansas & Texas Railroad, 441 miles; the St. Louis & San Francisco, 370 miles; the Kansas City, Fort Scott & Memphis, 259 miles; the St. Joseph & Grand Island, 145 miles; and the remaining mileage was under the control of a few independent and terminal companies.

 Concerning government aid extended to Kansas railroads, Poor’s Manual of Railroads for 1873 gave the following acreage of the land grants made to seven of the leading companies: Kansas Pacific, 6,000,000; Atchison, Topeka & Santa Fe Railroad, 3,000,000; Missouri River, Fort Scott & Gulf, 2,350,000; St. Joseph & Denver, 1,700,000; Missouri, Kansas & Texas Railroad, 1,520,000; Leavenworth, Lawrence & Galveston, 800,000; Union Pacific (Southern Branch), 500,000; Union Pacific (Central Branch), 245,166, making a total of 16,115,166 acres.